EmpireWar/Orbis/README.md

 - Plugins that use WorldGuard's API: Orbis does not support WorldGuard's API.
 Plugin developers will have to add support for Orbis' API.

 ## 📆 Supported versions
 Orbis aims to always support the latest version of Minecraft.

-It currently targets **1.21.4-1.21.8**.
+For modded versions, we always target the latest version which is currently **1.21.8**.

+For Paper and Sponge we target **1.21.4-1.21.8** (Sponge API 14-16).

-Newer or older versions may work, but are not tested.
+*Newer or older versions may work, but are not tested.*

 ## 📦 Downloads